Taekyoon/Pytorch_Seq2Seq_Tutorial/README.md

 You can run this model by using jupyter notebook which is a main practice place.

 ### Is there any instructions for practice?
-Tutorial directions will be written on  practice jupyter notebook file.
+Tutorial directions will be written on jupyter notebook file named '*_practice.ipynb'.

 ### What results I can expect?
 When you finish this tutorial, you can see a plot that shows how a loss value goes down and translate evaluation from the model.